theBraindonor/DSC672/README.md

 * Brian Pirlot
 * Sebastian Zdarowski

+This project was undertaken as a capstone for the Masters in Data Science program at DePaul University in Chicago.
+The project was conducted over a period of 10 weeks.
+Please see the included `DSC672_Group4_ProjectPresentation.pdf`, `DSC672_Group4_ProjectPaper.pdf`, and `DSC672_Group4_ProjectSupplement.pdf` for additional information.

+This repository is intended to demonstrate the machine learning code that was developed for this capstone.
+This was the live repository that was used for collaboration and cloud deployment.

 ## Initial Configuration

 This project makes use of two independant Python virtual environments.
 One for [Solaris](https://github.com/CosmiQ/solaris) and one for [Mask R-CNN](https://github.com/matterport/Mask_RCNN).
 These environments have not been unified due to the steps necessary to install Solaris.
 The package and some of its dependencies are new enough that they are not yet fully stable in pip and conda.